Web Summit to Slush: How Startup Events Ignite Capital and Culture

 - Investment Mobilization: On-site and follow-on funding.

-- System Elevation: Network strengthening, branding, policy influence.
+- Ecosystem Elevation: Network strengthening, branding, policy influence.

-System Mapping: Identify assets, gaps, stakeholder aims.
-Masterful Design: Customize themes and formats.
-Engagement Activation: Artistically assemble AI matchmaking and VIP tours.
-Data Feedback: Dashboard analytics and lasting results studies.
+Ecosystem Mapping: Identify assets, gaps, stakeholder aims.
+Strategic Design: Tailor themes and formats.
+Engagement Activation: Curate AI matchmaking and VIP tours.
+Data Feedback: Dashboard analytics and impact studies.

 Top organizers run founder and investor interviews plus surveys, using cluster economics and social network analysis.
 Harvard Business School’s cluster economics research PDF explaining startup pinch points highlights how to pinpoint talent shortages, regulatory hurdles, or funding gaps.

 Agendas link every session to KPIs like cross-border deals, investor meetings, and talent recruitment.
-“An event without laser-focused outcomes is just a networking party,” says Laura Schmidt, Director of System Strategy at Startup Genome, who helps double Series A deals for cleantech by matching accredited LPs in theme-based roundtables.
+“An event without laser-focused outcomes is just a networking party,” says Dr. Laura Schmidt, Director of Ecosystem Strategy at Startup Genome, who helps double Series A deals for cleantech by matching accredited LPs in theme-based roundtables.

 “We treat each session as an intervention to drive Series A cleantech investments.” — declared our customer success lead